 Along with election results, these records contain some interesting items including these.
 In 1869 Wm.
 Becker registered these ear marks for 7 pigs: A slit in left ear and round hole in right ear.
 March 1873 – Kelley’s Hall is released to the village and improvements and repairs begin (roof, ceiling, vestibule, etc).
 July 1873 (now part of E. Lakeshore) petition for a new road commencing on the South Shore of the Island at or near the residence James Estes and following the shore to where it intersects with the County Road.
 At Addison Kelley and Jacob Hay’s land.
 1881 After the cemetery transferred to the township, additional land is purchased.
 Between 1875 and 1892 8 people (mostly women) filed this: “Whereas the said (person’s name) is a person in the habit of getting intoxicated, this is to forbid all persons from selling or giving to my husband, said (person), any intoxicating liquor or liquors, and I further aver, that I will prosecute any person or persons, who may give or sell said (person) any liquors after this date.
 Signed ……

 Council Minutes 1890-1899

-This book of minutes was found in our archives and in November 2015, our Secretary and President, Leslie Korenko and Chuck Herndon, presented this, the last missing volume of Village records, to the Mayor and Council.
+This book of minutes was found in our archives and in November 2015, our Secretary and President, Leslie Korenko and Chuck Herndon, presented this, the last missing volume of Village records, found in the Museum’s archives, to the Mayor and Council.